Clinical Research Management

 Electives: 6 units

-Students choose from authorized electives from Clinical Research Management or other appropriate graduate programs at CAPS that address individual interests such as device trials, ethics, and advanced research.
+Students choose from authorized electives in Clinical Research Management or other appropriate graduate programs at CAPS that address individual interests such as device trials, ethics, and/or advanced research.
 Electives may include independent study.

 This course provides the basic foundation for the application, concepts and theories of clinical research.
 We explore the historical evolution of research, linking it to current regulations and guidelines for good clinical practice.
 Additional course topics include research roles and responsibilities, institutional review boards, phases of drug development, the informed consent process, human subject protections, and an overview of study conduct.
 Students will complete institutional review board paperwork, including writing an informed consent and developing source documents.
 Undergraduate students register for U80 250